Tom Brady Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- Brady averages 238.3 passing yards per game in seven matchups against the Bills, 61.2 fewer yards his over/under in Sunday's game.
+- In seven matchups against the Bills, Brady averaged 238.3 passing yards per game, 61.2 yards below his over/under in Sunday's game.

-- Brady threw a touchdown pass in four of those outings against the Bills, while throwing multiple touchdown passes against them twice.
+- Brady threw a touchdown pass in four of those contests against the Bills, and threw multiple touchdown passes twice.

 - Note: Brady's stats vs. Bills date back to 2016.